dtkerns/d2/paper/paper.md

  One of the pieces of metadata that is captured in the CFG file is all functions that the BB calls.
 These are labeled as constraints; in that if the BB is to be realized by an accelerator, any function called by the BB must also be incorporated by the accelerator.
 Thus, a BB that calls I/O functions is not a candidate for acceleration.
 The other things that do not accelerate besides I/O are memory allocation and de-allocation.
 During the D2 processing of the source tree, the user is presented (for each BB) a list of constraints or functions called, if any, by the BB.
 The user should remove any functions that could be realized by an accelerator. (e.g. `sin(), cos(), sqrt()`) However, the lists are saved so that if the user re-runs D2 they do not have to go through the list of constraints again, but they are free to remove/modify the cached files to influence a subsequent run.

 ### Normalization of basic blocks
 D2 finds common accelerators through a process we call \textit{normalization}.
 The normalization process strips the code of all data, both variables and constants, and replaces them with named registers.
 This process is greatly simplified via LLVM's existing Static Single Assignment (SSA) [@ref22_llvmwebsiteabs] strategy which makes the identification of data and instruction flow straightforward.
+![A meld before normalization of two different BBs\label{fig:prenorm}](before_norm.png)
+![A meld after normalization of two different BBs(they are identical)\label{fig:postnorm)](post_norm.png)
-Figures \autoref{fig:prenorm} and \autoref{fig:postnorm} show a `meld` [@willadsen23_meld] before and after normalization.
-Notice in the listings in Figure \autoref{fig:postnorm} that the SSA's that are not defined locally are given an `%En` designation.
+\autoref{fig:prenorm} and \autoref{fig:postnorm} show a `meld` [@willadsen23_meld] before and after normalization.
+Notice in the listings in \autoref{fig:postnorm} that the SSA's that are not defined locally are given an `%En` designation.
 Although these are not recognized by LLVM, they will never be seen by the compiler, but they do serve their purpose of identifying the data inputs to the DSA.
 What is left is a set of data inputs and outputs and a flow of instructions that operate on the data.
 Once a block is normalized, a simple (Linux) `diff` can identify BBs that perform the same set of instructions on a given set of data inputs.
 By simply changing the input data, an accelerator can be re-used and yield the appropriate results.

-![A meld before normalization of two different BBs\label{fig:prenorm}](before_norm.png)
-![A meld after normalization of two different BBs(they are identical)\label{fig:postnorm)](post_norm.png)

 ### Ranking and selection
 Ranking is accomplished by keeping metrics on each BB.
 The depth of loop nesting is the highest metric.
 Next is the count of expensive/complex instructions, which includes division, remainder, and multiplication.
 Finally, the number of high-priority BBs within an SB determine the SB's ranking.
 Often several SBs are subsets of a larger SB.
 While the largest SB often offers the best candidate for acceleration for a specific workload, a smaller SB that is common to multiple workloads may offer better overall acceleration to the entire system.
 The D2 package makes it easier for the developers to iterate through the many possibilities to find the optimal solution for the workloads at hand.